theory/justatheory/README.md

 *   left - Float the figure to the left of text
 *   right - Float the figure to the right of text
 *   center - Center the figure
+*   clear -  Make the background transparent instead of white

 #### `title`